‘If you win the morning, you win the day’ – Tim Ferriss

 - Visualising my success would get me so pumped up, I couldn’t sleep!

-By putting this task as part of my morning routine, I’m wide awake and ready to do it properly.
+By putting this task at the start of the day, I am wide awake and ready to do it properly.
 I’m also able to take the positive energy from it and put that into my day ahead.

-The most successful people realise that both a healthy mind and a healthy body produce the best results, whatever their chosen field.
+The most successful people realise that a healthy mind and body produces the best results, whatever their chosen field.
 By putting exercise into your morning routine, it means you’re less likely to skip it if you leave it until the evening.

 The exercise you do is purely your choice, of course, but it should be something you enjoy.
 Why?
 Because you’re more likely to do it and keep doing it.
 Creating new habits is exciting at first, but when that initial excitement has worn off, it can be difficult to stay motivated.